motion/orbit/notes/next.md

   - if it was a post in #status, show other posts by that person in #status
   - fix people cards

+* make search icon change into home if not at home
+  - change into close if at home
 * auto setup
 * p2p